-In addition to our audit and our report on the disclosure requirements, we have performed a limited assurance engagement related to the District Council's debenture trust deed, and an assurance engagement in relation to probity review and ad-hoc support, which are compatible with those independence requirements.
+In addition to our audit and our report on the disclosure requirements, we have performed a limited assurance engagement related to the District Council's debenture trust deed, and an assurance engagement in relation to the new headquarters building, which are compatible with those independence requirements.
 Other than these engagements, we have no relationship with or interests in the District Council or its subsidiaries and controlled entities.